Circle-Circuits/circle-circuits.github.io/index.markdown

 layout: home
 ---

-I build circuits and write about it sometimes:
+I build circuits and write about it sometimes.
 <ul>
 {%- for page in site.pages -%}
   {%- if page.title -%}